freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.Audio.Manager.md

 ***Parameters:****

 <i>s: device</i>
 The new active audio device.
-For a list of expected values see  <a href="specs/org.freesmartphone.Audio.Manager/#SetDevice">SetDevice</a>
+For a list of expected values see  [SetDevice](specs/org.freesmartphone.Audio.Manager.SetDevice)</a>